TIME's 'Total Meltdown' Cover Recognized as ASME Cover of the Year

 This is where we all live now, and why magazines matter more than ever.

 Last summer when candidate Trump was in a battle with everyone from a gold star family to leaders within his own party, I asked TIME Creative Director D.W.
-Pine to help us find the image to capture this moment which he produced with artist Edel Rodriguez, to capture this moment of meltdown, which we returned to again in the fall after the release of the "Access Hollywood" tapes.
+Pine to help us find the image to capture this moment which he produced with artist Edel Rodriguez, which we returned to again in the fall after the release of the "Access Hollywood" tapes.

 In the end, that which melted returned to form, and won the day, and it is the story of a lifetime.